Westwood Farm Junior School

 - 3.6: Does the school offer any help for parents / carers to enable them to support their child's learning, eg. training or learning events?

 We have previously held information evenings on how to help your child with reading, writing, spelling and maths and will look to be repeating these over the course of the academic year.
-The Inclusion Team regularly run drop in coffee mornings and have invited a number of speakers in over the academic year such as Parenting Special Children who have run sessions on ADHD, sleep and behaviour, and West Berkshire's ASD family support worker.
+Previously we have invited a speakers in over the academic year such as Parenting Special Children who have run sessions on ADHD, sleep and behaviour, and West Berkshire's ASD family support worker.

 - 3.7: How will my child's views be sought about the help they are getting and the progress they are making?